Click on images to see larger versions and to read more about each fan.

 Sometimes plain, undecorated ivory sticks imported from China were completely painted in the style of a leaf fan.
 The East India Company imported large numbers of plain and carved brisé fans in ivory and tortoiseshell well into the 19th century, though later 19th century fans are much larger than these Regency examples.

 The brisé fan was popular in the 17th and early 18th centuries, but was never as widespread as the folding fan with a painted and pleated leaf.
 However, in the late 18th and early 19th century smaller fans had come into vogue, perhaps due to the narrower, high-waisted dresses that could no longer accommodate voluminous pockets beneath, where one could tuck a large fan.
 The smaller fan, often called “opera” size, could have easily slipped into a reticule.
 Whatever the reason, smaller fans saw an increase in popularity during the extended Regency period.
 There are several beautiful brisé fans from this period in the Royal collection, including examples with the Prince of Wales and other members of the royal family depicted on painted sections of pierced ivory sticks.
-(Click here to see an example from the Royal Collection.)

 Fans of this period, following the democratic ideals of the American and French revolutions, were also made more available to the general populace through cheaper materials – bone and horn instead of the more expensive ivory and tortoiseshell, and printed rather than painted leaves on folding fans.
 One of the reasons for the rise in popularity of the brisé fan during this period was that they were less labor-intensive, using identical sticks of a single pattern, created with a tiny jeweler’s saw, with little or no decoration.
 But the fashionable ladies of the ton carried brisé fans as well; their simplicity echoed the general simplicity of dress.

 In the June 1813 issue of of La Belle Assemblée, it is noted in the General Observations on Fashion and Dress that “Ivory fans, with painted borders of flowers, are very much in request.”
-We can assume that the style of decoration show in Figures 3, 4, and 5 are what is referred to, though on ivory fans.
+We can assume that the style of decoration shown in Figures 3, 4, and 5 are what is referred to, though on ivory fans.
 Or perhaps something similar to the ivory fan shown here.
 Two months later, the same magazine notes that “plain, small ivory fans promise to supersede the beautiful painted ones mentioned in our last issue,” and by the November 1813 issue it is reported that “plain ivory fans are universal.”
 By “plain” I do not believe they are referring to uncarved ivory, but rather unpainted pierced or carved ivory, as shown in Figure 1.
 Ackermann’s Repository of Arts also frequently mentions “carved ivory fans” in the descriptions of its fashion plates of the period, as in the detail of a print from 1813 shown in Figure 2.
 I believe that all such references to “carved ivory fans” can be understood to mean a brisé fan.
 In the print above, it is clearly a brisé fan.

 As fashion became more elaborate and fussy in the 1830s and beyond, the small, simple brisé fan became less popular, though some very elaborate brisé fans with neo-Gothic style sticks were made in the 1830s and 1840s.
 (See this example in the Victoria and Albert Museum.)
 Brisé style fans continue to be made, and are most commonly seen today in faux-ivory plastic fans.